Is my project low or high risk?

 The following information is intended to provide guidance to researchers in completing an application for ethical and scientific review of low and negligible risk research by a NSW Health Human Research Ethics Committee (HREC).

 Researchers are advised to review these guidelines and to discuss their proposed study with the Executive Officer of the Ethics Review Committee before completing an application form.
-If the Executive of the Ethics Review Committee decides that a study presented on the LNR-NSW is not, in fact, of low or negligible risk, then the researcher may be required to re-submit the application on the NEAF.
+If the Executive of the Ethics Review Committee decides that a study presented on the HREA is not, in fact, of low or negligible risk, then the researcher may be required to re-submit the application to amend the pathway on the HREA.
 This will result in unnecessary delays for the researcher.

 1. Low risk research